Shaila96/Software-Design/README.md

 # Software-Design

 #### Assign 1 - Minesweeper Game
+Minesweeper is a single-player puzzle video game.
+The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.

 Using Test First Development (no code without test first), I implemented the minesweeper game in Python.

 The object of the game is for a player to find and seal all ten mines hidden  among hundred cells (10 x 10 cells).
 The mines may be in any random location.